 Harman, Kerry and Inceoglu, Irem and Shukla, Natasha (2010) Constructing the professional doctorate: ‘what counts’ for academic advisers.
-In: Society for Research into Higher Education Annual Research Conference, 2010, 14-16 December 2010, Newport, Wales.
-(Unpublished)
+In: Society for Research into Higher Education Annual Research Conference 2010, 14-16 Dec 2010, Newport, Wales, UK.

 Full text is not in this repository.

 Various commentators have written on the conditions contributing to an increasing interest in professional doctorates, both in the UK and Australia, with many attributing this, at least in part, to the emergence of the knowledge economy and shifts from Mode 1 to Mode 2 knowledge production (Lester, 2004; Scott, Brown, Lunt, & Thorne, 2004; Usher, 2002).
 The emphasis in recent government policy in the UK on university-industry collaborations, both in research and teaching and learning (BIS, 2009; CBI, 2008), as well as an emerging literature on the co-production of knowledge for action (Antonacopoulou, 2009) suggest that professional doctorates will continue to be of interest as a way of organising doctoral education in the UK.
 However, as Usher (2002) has pointed out, the intertwining of governments, universities and workplaces in innovation processes is not always unproblematic.